An Interview with Luna Shadows

 “I feel like creativity is part of my personality, but I think a lot of time I really struggle to feel confident in my own ideas or in my creation.
 But I think the thing about that is I’m used to that feeling.
 I’m used to feeling uncomfortable.”

-As a performer who admittedly experiences stage fright, a musician who says she’s not a natural when it comes to learning and picking up music on verge of releasing her first full length album to the world, and an over-intellectualizer who will explain how frequently she questions past and present musical output, Shadows has found a way that works best to deal with these bouts and challenges to her writing…
+As a performer who admits to experiencing stage fright and who says she’s not a natural when it comes to learning and picking up music, Luna Shadows is on verge of releasing her first full length album to the world.
+An over-intellectualizer who will explain how frequently she questions past and present musical output, Shadows has found a way that works best to deal with these bouts and challenges to her writing…

 “‘I just push through.
 I just show up again, no matter what.
-If the feeling is familiar and you recognize it, I think that that’s where progress is really made with the arts.”
+If the feeling is familiar and you recognize it, then I think that’s where progress is really made with the arts.”

-The world at the center of a tightrope highwire, where the taut unmoving pedestals on either edge give way to the fine tension upon which aerialist performers are able to find a fluid balance, describes the environment where writer and producer Luna Shadows occupies with her songs.
+The world at the center of a tightrope highwire – where the taut unmoving pedestals on either edge give way to the fine tension upon which aerialist performers are able to find a fluid balance – describes the environment Shadows occupies with her songs.

 The New York native who now resides in Los Angeles, trained in classical piano and instrumentation which she brings to life through digital synthesizers and studio production, and who dwells on the inopportune social disconnections in a digital-centric environment in an anxious and optimistic way of creating connection… all written with sometimes multiple lyrical layers of clever nuance and entendre, which seems to bridge conflicting influences into her complex brand of modern pop.